What is Net Working Capital?

 NWC = Accounts Receivable + Inventory – Accounts Payable

-The first formula above is the broadest (as it includes all accounts) and the second formula is the most narrow (as it only includes 3 accounts).
+The first formula above is the broadest (as it includes all accounts), the second formula is more narrow, and the last formula is the most narrow (as it only includes three accounts).
+Learn more in CFI’s Financial Analyst Training Program.

 Enter your name and email in the form below and download the free template now!